ujjawalcse/3D-Virtual-Avatar/README.md

 # 3D-Virtual-Avatar
   *This repository includes some of my works done in 3D Virtual Avatar Reconstruction field*

-## Full Human Body Reconstruction and Animation using single image :
+## Full Human Body Reconstruction and Animation using single image/Video :

 + Used PIXIE along with DECA to reconstruct complete 3D body model with detailed facial texture and pre-assigned body texture.